roodrigoc/SNOC/README.md

 ### HTML Interface (index.html):
 - Displays a header with the SNOC logo and title.
 - Shows a grid layout of monitored devices with their status and active/inactive time.
-- Includes functionality to display and download the latest audio file from a shared folder.
+- Includes functionality to display the latest audio file from a shared folder.
 - Updates device status and audio information in real-time using WebSocket communication.

 ### Styling (CSS):